Black Widow (Iggy Azalea song): Background

 On 4 June 2013, Azalea confirmed that British recording artist Rita Ora would feature on her debut studio The New Classic, after previously announcing Ora's feature on 26 December 2012.
 She stated, "I had a song in mind, and I need a woman with a big voice to sing the chorus because I can't do it".
 Azalea then asked Perry if she could record "Black Widow" for her album, which Perry then agreed to.
 The record, however, was never sent to Azalea and on 1 August 2013, she denied that Ora would be collaborating with her on the album.
 Azalea then met Perry for the first time, as her supporting act at the iTunes Festival that year.
 At the festival, Perry approached Azalea with an offer to record "Black Widow" as she felt the song would suit her better.
-Azalea was then invited to Perry's after party that night, where the two exchanged numbers, and Perry sent Azalea the record.
+Azalea was then invited to Perry's after-party that night, where the two exchanged numbers, and Perry sent Azalea the record.
 When Azalea received the song, it only consisted of a hook and a beat.
 She initially wanted Perry to sing the song's hook, but Perry was unable to because of time constraints.
 In an interview, Azalea mentioned, "It needed someone who could really sing, as Katy's voice is awesome.
 The sky's the limit for Rita.
 Rita's a superstar and she will only get bigger.
 Rita is a great fit.
 Her voice can blow people away."
 Azalea and Ora then begun recording "Black Widow" in November 2013 after the MTV Europe Music Awards, and completed it in January 2014.

 The final version of "Black Widow" was co-written by Azalea, Perry, Sarah Hudson, Benny Blanco, and its producers StarGate.
-Tim Blacksmith and Danny D. were responsible for the song's executive production and production co-ordination.
+Tim Blacksmith and Danny D. were responsible for the song's executive production and production coordination.
 StarGate provided the track's instrumentation and programming.
 Azalea and Ora recorded their vocals for the song at Record Plant and Westlake Recording Studios in Los Angeles, and Jungle City Studios in New York City.
 Their vocals were engineered by Daniel Zaidenstadt and Eriksen, while Miles Walker was credited as the track's assistant vocal engineer.
 Phil Tan completed the mixing process at Ninja Club Studios in Atlanta, with the assistance of Daniela Rivera.
 The song was originally rumoured to be produced by both duo StarGate and Benny Blanco, though upon the release of the album, Blanco was only credited as a songwriter.